b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 replace(sc(s), "DELAY_SEC =" => "const DELAY_SEC =")
 ```

-Nothing special here, we just declare the `container` and `molecules` and
+Nothing special here, we just declare `container`/`molecules` and initialize
-initialize them with the appropriate values.
-Then, `for` each cycle `1:nCycles`
+them with the appropriate values.
+Then, `for` each cycle `1:nCycles` we
-we `make1BrownianCycleShift`, remove the old molecules symbols from the
+`make1BrownianCycleShift`, remove the old molecules symbols from the `container`
-`container` (`emptyContainer`), add the symbols of new, shifted molecules
+(`emptyContainer`), add the symbols of new, shifted molecules
 (`addMolecules2container`), pause for a moment (`sleep`) and redraw everything
 (`redrawDisplay`).